dib-lab/elvers/docs/deseq2.md

 After reading in count data, we take in two additional pieces of information: first, the sample names in the `samples.tsv` document, and second the desired `contrast`, provided as part of the DESeq2 parameters, below.
 We store all data in an `.rds` r data format to support easy reloading of this data for additional user analyses.
 In addition, we plot a PCA of the normalized counts and perform a standard DESeq2 analysis and print a `tsv` of results for each contrast specified in the deseq2 params.

-You can find these R scripts in the `eelpond` [github repo](https://github.com/dib-lab/eelpond/tree/master/rules/deseq2).
+You can find these R scripts in the `elvers` [github repo](https://github.com/dib-lab/elvers/tree/master/rules/deseq2).
 The snakemake rules and scripts were modified from [rna-seq-star-deseq2 workflow](https://github.com/snakemake-workflows/rna-seq-star-deseq2) and our own data analysis and workshops, e.g.[DIBSI-RNAseq](https://dibsi-rnaseq.readthedocs.io/en/latest/DE.html).

 ## Modifying Params for DESeq2